We look forward to meeting you

 Disabled car parking is available at locations P1, 20 and 24, marked on the campus map.
 Spaces will need to be booked in advance, so please contact the person you're visiting to make arrangements.
 For further information, call the Disability Team on +44(0)121 204 5015.

 Although we strive to make the University as accessible as possible, the Main Building does not have electronic door opening along the corridors which may make the building difficult to navigate without assistance for some users.

 The guides below aim to provide general advice on the location of services and facilities and the easiest way to access them.
-Any staff, students or visitors who need specific route-planning and/or advice should contact the Enabling Team.
+Any staff, students or visitors who need specific route-planning and/or advice should contact the Disability & Academic Support Team.

 Two entrances lead into the foyer of the Main Building where the University Reception desk is located on the lower ground next to the security desk.
 Induction Loop (Telecoil) systems are fitted in the reception.

 The Main Building entrance is accessible from the extensive paved area from Aston Street.
 There are two slopes leading to the main doors, either side of an ornamental water feature.
 One slope has a much gentler gradient.

 The main entrance from Aston Street has two sets of outer, automatic, sliding, double doors, marked with white dotted lines.
 From the initial set of outer doors there is a 90 degree turn to pass through the inner doors.